 Tom briefly played guitar and keyboards with Buffalo Tom after the breakup of Belly, toured with Kristin Hersh in 1999 and eventually moved to New York City, where he joined Chris in the commercial photography business.
 He now splits his time between New York City and rural upstate NY, where he and his wife are implementing permaculture design on their small farm.
 They are also active in the fight against fracking and the expansion of fracked-gas pipelines and infrastructure- in their small town and everywhere.

 In early 2016 Belly launched a website and announced they would be reuniting for a series of shows.
 A run of sold-out shows in July in the UK was followed by a string of major-city shows in the US in August and September.
-The band played two brand-new songs in their live sets, and as of early 2017 were working on more writing in anticipation of a release later in the year.
+The band played two brand-new songs in their live sets, and as of early 2017 were working on more writing in anticipation of an ‘album’ release sometime in 2018.